 - Host a Diaper Drive: Learn more about how to host a diaper drive in Westchester County.

 - Participate in a Packaging Event: We hold packaging events several times a year.
-Our next event is coming up on Saturay, November 23rd, 2019.
-Sign up to participate here.
+Email jlcwdonatediapers@gmail to find out next dates or sign up to participate here.

 “Diaper deprivation” is a very serious problem affecting 1 in 3 American mothers, according to a recent study sponsored by Huggies.
 Without an ample supply of diapers, babies wear used diapers or wear a diaper for too long.
 These habits lead to poor health from infections, emotional struggles due to discomfort (babies), missing ritual/bonding time (mothers and babies), distress from tough choices (pay bills or buy diapers; miss work due to lack of diapers for daycare).
 Public assistance doesn’t cover the purchase of diapers.